mauriciosoares/js-calculator/README.md

 # JS Calculator

-An extensible calculator written in Javascript.
+An extendable calculator written in Javascript.

+## Idea

+To create a calculator that's easy to extend and as similar as possible to a real one.

+Keep in mind that Javascript has some weird bugs when handling calculaltions, and that might happen some times when you are playing around with it.

 ## Usage